 What is wildlife?

 Wild animals are those animals that live outdoors and are not domesticated.
 Every wild animal survives best in its own unique habitat.
 As people have taken over the habitats of many wild animals, they have come to rely on people and our homes for some of their food, water, and shelter needs.
-Common species of wildlife that invade Utah properties include gophers, voles, squirrels, and raccoons.
+Common species of wildlife that invade Salt Lake City properties include gophers, voles, squirrels, and raccoons.

 Is wildlife dangerous?